-The impact of Professor Lehmann’s work in PNG over the past 30 years is impossible to measure, according to Dr Tom Snelling, Director of the Wesfarmers Centre of Vaccines and Infectious Diseases.
+The impact of Professor Lehmann’s work in PNG over the past 30 years is impossible to measure, according to Dr Tom Snelling, former Director of the Wesfarmers Centre of Vaccines and Infectious Diseases.

 “We know pneumonia is responsible for more than one million childhood deaths around the world each year, so Professor Lehmann’s work preventing pneumonia ensures many thousands of kids make it through their vulnerable early years,” Dr Snelling said.